Bikram Singh (general): Military career

-Born at Amritsar, he spent his early childhood with his family at Jammu.
+Born in Amritsar, he spent his early childhood with his family at Jammu.
 In 1962, he joined the Punjab Public School, Nabha.
 The future chief had considered becoming a doctor as he was an exceptional student of Zoology and Biology.
 But the wars of 1962 and 1965 motivated him to join the NDA in 1968.
 When asked whether he ever regrets the choice made, Bikram said, "If I were ever to be born again, I would only join the Indian Army."

 A graduate of the 40th course at the National Defence Academy, Singh was commissioned into the Sikh Light Infantry on 31 March 1972.
 On passing out from IMA, he was awarded J&K Rifles Gold Medal in Leadership and Tactics and the Shrinagesh trophy in firing.
 He was adjudged the 'Best Young Officer' at the Young Officer's course at the Infantry School and was also awarded both the Commando Dagger for being the best commando and the 'Best in Tactics' trophy.
 He later was an instructor at the Commando and Weapons Wings of the Infantry School.